 Above: Rescuers pull Marguerite Hunt onto the shore of the Cumberland River.
 Harold Hogue is in the foreground in a white shirt, dark pants, and wearing a watch.
 Originally published Christmas Eve 1956, photo courtesy of Mike Hudgins/The Nashville Retrospect.

 Fred Davie and Robert Sanchez

-Robert has also recorded StoryCorps interviews with those who have helped him over the years, and in March 2010, his conversation with Felix Aponte was broadcast on NPR.
-More recently, he sat down with Fred Davie (left), a long-time mentor and friend to thank him for the spiritual support he has provided.
+Robert has also recorded StoryCorps interviews with those who have helped him over the years.
+In March 2010, his conversation with Felix Aponte was broadcast on NPR.
+More recently, he sat down with Fred Davie, a long-time mentor and friend, to thank him for the spiritual support he has provided.

-A Presbyterian minister who heads the Union Theological Seminary, Fred met Robert in 1998 when he was visiting Sing Sing and Robert was working towards his master’s degree in theology.
-They struck up a conversation and made an instant connection, and after Robert’s release, Fred helped him navigate the difficult process of finding work, interpersonal relationships, and fatherhood.
+A Presbyterian minister who heads the Union Theological Seminary, Fred met Robert in 1998 when he was visiting Sing Sing and Robert was working towards his master’s degree in Theology.
+They struck up a conversation and made an instant connection, and after Robert’s release, Fred helped him navigate the difficult process of navigating work, interpersonal relationships, and fatherhood.

-They have both remained outspoken about the importance of providing guidance and support to individuals following their incarceration, and together they developed the Ready4Work reentry program which provides mentoring and job counseling to former prisoners to help with their transition and avoid returning to prison.
+Both men have remained outspoken about the importance of providing guidance and support to individuals following their incarceration, and together they developed the Ready4Work reentry program, which provides mentoring and job counseling to former prisoners to help with their transition and avoid reincarceration.

 Originally aired December 2, 2016, on NPR’s Morning Edition.

 Duery Felton and Rick Weidman

 Every day since it officially opened in November 1982, visitors to the Vietnam Veterans Memorial in Washington, D.C. have left tributes to those whose names are engraved on The Wall: medals, dog tags, clothing, and other objects they associate with friends, loved ones, and fellow service members.